bchao1/bchao1.github.io/_pages/about.md

   <img src="../images/google.png" width=150>
 </p>

-Google's SWE internship was cancelled due to the COVID-19 outbreak, and I was invited to participate in the [Google Software Product Sprint](https://buildyourfuture.withgoogle.com/programs/softwareproductsprint/) as a result.
+Google's SWE internship was cancelled due to the COVID-19 outbreak.
+As a result, I was invited to participate in the [Google Software Product Sprint](https://buildyourfuture.withgoogle.com/programs/softwareproductsprint/).

 I worked on an image-processing web application with that supports many image processing algorithms and image sharing features using Javascript, jQuery, HTML, CSS, and Flask.